Swamp Thing

-The original version of the character is Alexander Olsen, a scientist who was killed by his assistant vying for the affections of his wife.
+The first Swamp Thing was Alexander Olsen, a scientist who was killed by his assistant vying for the affections of his wife.
 Returning as a swamp creature after his body is dumped, he takes revenge on his killer, but his wife runs off, unable to recognize him.
 He later becomes a local legend in Louisiana.

-His successor, Alec Holland, is the second and most well-regarded version of the character.
-A chemist working on a compound to enable plant growth in hostile enviroments, Holland is seemingly transformed by his own creation after his death at the hands of criminal elements.
-Stories vary in his being, sometimes a plant creature believing himself to be Alec possessing his memories while later stories make him the genuine Alec who transforms into the Swamp Thing.
+The most well-regarded incarnation is the second version, Alec Holland.
+Once a chemist working on a compound to enable plant growth in hostile environments, Holland is seemingly transformed by his own creation after his death at the hands of criminal elements.
+In some stories he is a plant creature believing himself to be Alec, possessing his memories, while later stories make him the genuine Alec who transforms into the Swamp Thing.
 This version is also a reluctant ally of John Constantine and a later member of the Justice League Dark, considered a powerhouse among their ranks.

-In 2021, a new incarnation of Swamp Thing was created.
-This version is Levi Kamei, a young Indian scientist chosen as the new Swamp Thing at a young age.
-Descended from a tribunal connected to the Kaziranga wetlands, his powers awaken following an altercation between the community and employers, which also resulted in his death and reincarnation.
-Following his awakening, various factions seeking to control the new Swamp Thing for their own nefarious agenda.
-Kamei is guided by Alec's spirit and fellow scientist Jennifer Reece in his new role.
-Existing concurrently with the Alec version, this Swamp Thing is instead more prominently a member of the Titans.
+In 2021, a new incarnation is created as Levi Kamei, a young Indian scientist descended from a tribunal connected to the Kaziranga wetlands, whose power awakens following a tragedy.
+This version exists concurrently within the mainstream DC Universe alongside Alec and is more prominently a roster member of the Titans.

 The character has been adapted from the comics into several forms of media, including feature films, television series, and video games.
 The character made his live-action debut in the film Swamp Thing (1982), with Dick Durock playing the Swamp Thing, while Ray Wise played Alec Holland.
 Durock played both Swamp Thing and Holland in the sequel film The Return of Swamp Thing (1989).
 Durock reprised the role again in the television series Swamp Thing (1990).
 The Swamp Thing was played by Derek Mears with Andy Bean playing Alec Holland in the television series Swamp Thing (2019).
 Another live-action film adaptation, titled Swamp Thing, is in development as an installment of the DC Universe (DCU) media franchise.

 IGN ranked him 28th in the Top 100 Comic Book Heroes list.